January 25, 2019

 No Matter How They Got In, Innovative Will Get Them Out

 When it comes to spider prevention, there is no one better for the job than Innovative Pest Control.
 Our methods and techniques are finely crafted and designed to fit the pest prevention needs of each home we visit, and our pest technicians are qualified for the job.
-If you want spiders out for good, contact the professionals here at Innovative, and find a pest prevention plan that is just right for you!
+If you want spiders out for good, contact the professionals here at Innovative, and find a pest control and prevention plan that is just right for you!